Gzelle-cloud/simple-timer/README.md

 npm install
 ### Run the app:
 npm start

+## The app will be available at https://simple-clocktimer.netlify.app/

 ## Usage
 Simply open the app to view the current time.
 The clock will update automatically.